sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 the shared secret key and this is true even if the adversary has access to a CRQC.
 ML-KEM is IND-CCA2 secure, that is, it remains secure even if an adversary is able to submit arbitrary ciphertexts and observe the resulting shared key.
-Submitting invalid ciphertexts to a ML-KEM.Decaps does not help the attacker obtain information about the decryption key of the PKE-Decrypt function inside the ML-KEM.Decaps.
+Submitting invalid ciphertexts to `ML-KEM.Decaps()` does not help the attacker obtain information about the decryption key of `K-PKE.Decrypt()`, inside `ML-KEM.Decaps()`.
 Substituting the public key Alice sends Bob by another public key chosen by the attacker will not help the attacker get any information about Alice's private key, it would just make Alice and Bob not have a same shared secret key.
 However, if it is possible to substitute the copy of the public key for both Alice and Bob, an attacker can introduce a malicious public key where the same private key can be used for decapsulation, but the probability of decryption failure is marginally higher.
 As decryption failures can leak information about the secret decapulation key, it is important that Alice keeps a secure copy of the public key as part of her secret key.
 For practical purposes, IND-CCA2 means that ML-KEM is secure to use with static public keys.

-ML-KEM is what is termed a Key Encapsulation Mechanism.
+ML-KEM is a Key Encapsulation Mechanism (KEM).
 One common misunderstanding of that term is the expectation that Bob freely chooses the shared secret, and encrypts that when sending to Alice.
 What happens in ML-KEM is that randomness from both sides are used to contribute to the shared secret.
 That is, ML-KEM internally generates the shared secret in a way that Bob cannot select the value.
 Now, Bob can generate a number of ciphertext/shared secret pairs, and select the shared secret that he prefers, but he cannot freely choose it or make secrets shared with two parties be equal.
 This is different from RSA-KEM {{RFC5990}}, where Bob cannot select the value, but can encapsulate the same shared secret to many recipients.

 A KEM (such as ML-KEM) sounds like it may be a drop-in replacement for Diffie-Hellman, however this is not the case.
 In Diffie-Hellman, the parties